CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoCloudInfraTech.md

 ### Persistent Volumes

 * The **Persistent Volume Subsystem** in K8s provides us with APIs to manage and consume the storage.
-TO manage a vol, it uses the [PV (PersistenVolume)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resource type to consume it, it uses the [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) resource type
+To manage a vol, it uses the [PV (PersistenVolume)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resource type to consume it, it uses the [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) resource type

 * PVs can be provisioned statically or dynamically.
 For [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/), K8s uses the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) resource, which contains predefined provisioners and parameters for PV creation.
 With PVC, a user sends the reuqests for dynamic PV creation, which gets wired to the StorageClass resource.